Charities by Category: Crisis Help / Medical Rescue

 2 Dollis Park

-Magen David Adom is Israel’s only ambulance and medical emergency service.
+Magen David Adom is Israel’s only national blood and medical emergency service.
 For over 70 years Magen David Adom UK has raised funds for medical equipment, ambulances, bloodmobiles and stations to benefit ALL Israel’s citizens – Arabs, Christians, Druze and Jews.
 The organisation also collects and supplies 300,000 units of blood each year and is responsible for all Israel’s first aid and pre-hospital medical emergency training.
 As a member of the International Federation of Red Cross and Red Crescent Societies, Magen David Adom works internationally to share its support and expertise with those in need around the world.
 Magen David Adom is a non-Governmental, not-for-profit organisation that depends on the generosity of supporters like you to save more lives.

 (0)20 8455 4996 / 0161 507 5480

 World Jewish Relief is the UK Jewish community’s international humanitarian agency.

 The expertise that we have developed over more than 80 years means that we tackle Jewish poverty, primarily in the Former Soviet Union, and reach beyond our community.